wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 > ### {% icon details %} Details: Input files
 >
 > Here is what [Monocle3 documentation](https://cole-trapnell-lab.github.io/monocle3/docs/starting/) says about the required three input files:
->    - **expression_matrix**, a numeric matrix of expression values, where rows are genes, and columns are cells.
+>    - **expression_matrix**: a numeric matrix of expression values, where rows are genes, and columns are cells.
 Must have the same number of columns as the cell_metadata has rows and the same number of rows as the gene_metadata has rows.
->    - **cell_metadata**, a data frame, where rows are cells, and columns are cell attributes (such as cell type, culture condition, day captured, etc.)
+>    - **cell_metadata**: a data frame, where rows are cells, and columns are cell attributes (such as cell type, culture condition, day captured, etc.)
->    - **gene_metadata**, a data frame, where rows are features (e.g. genes), and columns are gene attributes, such as biotype, gc content, etc. One of its columns should be named "gene_short_name", which represents the gene symbol or simple name (generally used for plotting) for each gene.
+>    - **gene_metadata**: a data frame, where rows are features (e.g. genes), and columns are gene attributes, such as biotype, gc content, etc. One of its columns should be named "gene_short_name", which represents the gene symbol or simple name (generally used for plotting) for each gene.
 >
 {: .details}